AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2- Analytics

-Digital technologies enable schools to collect and analyze a wealth of data about their students to monitor and enhance their performance.
-Using traditional and advanced analytics, they can determine where students struggle and succeed, develop new methods, and test whether these methods yield expected results.
+Digital technologies enable schools to collect and analyze a wealth of student data to monitor and enhance their performance.
+They can use traditional and advanced analytics to determine where students struggle and succeed, develop new methods, and test whether these methods yield expected results.

 3- Augmented reality/Virtual reality